Mahmut Muhiti: Kumul Rebellion

 At the end of 1932, Muhiti was one of the leaders of the insurrection in Turpan, along with his elder brother Makhsut against the Xinjiang provincial authorities.
-The group that initiated the revolt in Turpan was a secret organisation led by Muhiti's brother Makhsut, who was killed during the rebellion (on March 8, 1933 in the battle for Lukchun in Pichan County, his head was cut off by White Russian Guards, mobilized in 1932 into Xinjiang Provincial Army by Governor Jin Shuren).
+The group that initiated the revolt in Turpan was a secret organisation led by Muhiti's brother Makhsut, who was killed during the rebellion (on March 8, 1933, in the battle for Lukchun in Pichan County, his head was cut off by White Russian Guards, mobilized in 1932 into Xinjiang Provincial Army by Governor Jin Shuren).
 The rebels fought furiously, and by January 1933 most of the city was in rebels' hands.

 Leaders of the local uprisings were nominally placed within the 36th Division of the National Revolutionary Army, a regular Chinese army by Ma Shiming, a deputy of Ma Zhongying.
 Between 1933 and 1934 Muhiti was the chief military commander of the Khoja Niyaz's forces.

-Soviet Union decided to aid the Xinjiang provincial government and sent some 2,000 Chinese soldiers forced by Japanese across the Soviet border and interned by the Soviets.
+The Soviet Union decided to aid the Xinjiang provincial government and sent some 2,000 Chinese soldiers forced by Japanese across the Soviet border and interned by the Soviets.
 These Chinese soldiers were known as the North-East National Salvation Army.
 Their arrival in March 1933 in Xinjiang under command of Liu Pin coincided with the brake of relations between Ma Shiming and Turkic rebels in Turpan.
 Soon, Sheng Shicai, Chief of Staff of the Xinjiang's Frontier Army, restored the provincial authority in Turpan.

 A group of survivors from Turpan, including Muhiti, regrouped with Hoja-Niyaz in Hami.
 Using the opportunity during a coup in the provincial capital of Ürümqi against Xinjiang's Governor Jin Shuren, Hoja-Niyaz led his forces towards Turpan in April.
 They proclaimed themselves as the Xinjiang Citizens Revolutionary Army and wrote to the Central government in Nanking justifying their response to Jin's tyranny.
 At the same time, Ma Zhongying was advancing from the east towards Ürümqi.
 However, Hoja-Niyaz's anxiety about Ma Zhongying's ambitions were compounded by conflicts over arms and ammunitions.
 This led to discord between the two Muslim leaders.